bfreuden/kubernetes-cheat-sheet/README.md

 https://kubernetes.io/fr/docs/home/

-A huge YouTube Kubernetes playlist and a huge **thank you** to Venkat Nagappan, the author of the playlist (this cheat sheet is based on this great content):
+A huge YouTube Kubernetes playlist and a huge **thank you** to the author of the playlist (this cheat sheet is based on this great content):

 https://www.youtube.com/playlist?list=PL34sAs7_26wNBRWM6BDhnonoA5FMERax0